danny0838/PyWebScrapBook/README.md

 > Alternatively, a backend server can be run with a specialized WSGI server, such as mod_wsgi, uWSGI, or Gunicorn, by providing the generated application script `.wsb/app.py` to it.

-### Open archive file directly
+### Open an archive file directly (optional)

-The `wsbview` executable supports opening an archive page (HTZ or MAFF) to view in the browser.
+The `wsb` executable also supports opening an archive page (HTZ or MAFF) to view in the browser.

-Run `which wsbview` (or `where wsbview` in Windows) from CLI to get the path of `wsbview` executable, and set default application of MAFF/HTZ file to that executable to open them directly in the browser with double-click.
+Run `which wsb` (or `where wsb` in Windows) from CLI to get the path of the executable, and set default application of MAFF/HTZ file to that executable to open them directly in the browser with double-click.

 ### Configuration